What is plastic and a history of it

 Bioplastics are often considered more sustainable because they are made from renewable resources and are biodegradable.
 Some break down much faster than traditional plastics.
 The best known are PLA and PBAT.
 A new group of biopolymers called PHA are produced by microorganisms such as bacteria.

-Bioplastics are not a solution for all plastic waste but it is a step in the right direction, especially for products that are used once and thrown away.
+The use of these bio-based polymers are not a definitive solution for plastic waste but are a step in the right direction, specially for single use products.

-One of the main challenges in the widespread adoption of bioplastics is cost.
-They are still more expensive to produce than traditional plastics, making them less attractive for companies and consumers.
-Another challenge is the lack of infrastructure for collecting and processing bioplastics, meaning that they may not be properly disposed of.
-Finally, the lack of awareness among the public about their benefits is another obstacle to widespread adoption.
+One of the main obstacles for widespread use of bioplastics is cost.
+They are more expensive to produce than conventional plastics, making them less appealing for companies and consumers.
+Another challenge is the lack of infrastructure for collecting and processing these materials, hence they may not be properly disposed off and end up in landfills anyway.
+Overall awareness and appropriate investments are the most immediate needs for an increased positive impact of these materials.

 We promote zero consumption of unneeded items, however when necessary we offer eco friendly products with the following features: